childcare-app-org/daycare/README.md

 - Register children with medical information
 - View all their children
-- Register visits at hospitals (with access code)
+- Register visits at hospitals (with access code) including:
+  - Reason for visit (quick-select pills + custom text)
+  - Pickup time and notes
 - View active visits for their children
 - View visit history for each child
 - View detailed visit information with: